HoraceHuang-ui/MiHOYO-MiXED-Launcher/README.md

 # Notes

-- This app uses GitHub URLs to check its updates and resources for Star Rail player info.
+- This app uses GitHub URLs to fetch resources for Star Rail player info.
 If you are from mainland China, a proxy is needed.

 # Development